-In the previous phases of the programme, regional networks were built in the three clusters, interconnecting NRENs and research and education communities in those areas.
+In the previous phases of the programme, regional networks were built in the three clusters.
+These interconnected national research and education networks (NRENs) and research and education communities in those areas.

-To ensure that users continue to benefit from secure, adequate and affordable network infrastructures, the RRENs will provide to the daily management of the networks and extend or upgrade them as required to cater for additional needs.
+To ensure that users continue to benefit from secure, adequate and affordable network infrastructures, the regional research and education networks (RRENs) will provide to the daily management of the networks.
+RRENs will also extend or upgrade them as and when required to cater for any additional needs.

-Maintenance and management of the regional network will be ensured via a Network Operating Centre (NOC) staffed by engineers who will monitor network performance, resolve any issues that arise and take preventative steps to optimise up-time.
-It will be the responsibility of each partner to carry out and monitor day-to-day network operations as well as organise periodic service and performance review meetings with connectivity providers in their regions.
+Maintenance and management of the regional network will be ensured via a Network Operating Centre (NOC).
+This is staffed by engineers who will monitor performance, resolve any issues that arise and take preventative steps to optimise up-time.
+It will be the responsibility of each partner to carry out and monitor day-to-day network operations, as well as organise periodic service and performance review meetings with connectivity providers in each of their regions.